Ria424/developers-animatesdk-docs/Tween_object/Tween3.md

 #### Usage

-Tween.getShape()
+Tween.getShape(frameIndex)

 #### Parameters

-**FrameIndex** Offset index of the frame from which shape data has to be retrieved.
+**frameIndex** Offset index of the frame from which shape data has to be retrieved.

 #### Returns